A posteriori error analysis and adaptivity of a space-time finite element method for the wave equation in second order formulation: Numerical aspects

 We explore several numerical aspects of method~\eqref{eq:Walkington_scheme} and the error bounds proven above.
 The numerical experiments are developed using the \texttt{Gridap.jl} library~\cite{Verdugo-Badia:2022} in the \texttt{Julia} programming language.

-In what follows, we consider the spatial domain $\Dom=(-1,1)^2$, which we partition into sequences of quasi-uniform structured and unstructured shape-regular triangular meshes, and homogeneous Dirichlet boundary conditions, which we impose strongly at the boundary degrees of freedom.
-We use Lagrangian uniform nodal basis functions of uniform degree~$p$ in space; for the time discretization, we consider Lagrangian basis functions of degree $q$.
+In what follows, we consider the spatial domain $\Dom=(-1,1)^2$, which we partition into sequences of quasi-uniform structured and unstructured shape-regular triangular meshes \revr{using the mesh generator \texttt{Gmsh}}, and homogeneous Dirichlet boundary conditions, which we impose strongly at the boundary degrees of freedom.
+We use Lagrangian uniform nodal basis functions of uniform degree~$p$ in space; for the time discretization, we consider Lagrangian basis functions of degree~$q$.

 We consider two test cases.
 The first one admits a smooth solution reading

 the initial conditions and source term are computed accordingly.
 We fix the final time~$T=1$.

 The second case admits an unknown in closed form solution; we solve~\eqref{eq:model_strong} with data